tokiwa-software/vscode-fuzion/README.md

 - `make run_tests`
 - NOTE: this should work in both wsl and msys2_shell.

+## Settings
+- fuzion.java.modules
+  - list of java modules the fuzion language server should use
+  - example: ["java.base"]

 ## Features

 - Syntax Highlighting for `.fz` files